top of page

 Our Story

-On March 22, 2019, when our daughter Laila was just 2 months old, she was diagnosed with Williams syndrome.
-Aside from the complete shock of the diagnosis, my husband (John) and I were overwhelmed by the complexity of the syndrome as we had never heard of it and there seemed to be a long list of potential concerns and problems.
-We learned that Williams syndrome often has global impacts on individuals – medically, physically, and cognitively.
+On March 22, 2019, when our daughter Laila was just two months old, she was diagnosed with Williams syndrome.
+Alongside the initial shock, my husband, John, and I felt a wave of uncertainty.
+We had never heard of the condition, and suddenly we were navigating a long list of potential medical and developmental complexities.
+We quickly learned that Williams syndrome can have global impacts - medically, physically, cognitively, and socially - touching nearly every part of an individual’s life.

 bottom of page